Application Assistance

 One-on-One Support

 Schedule a meeting: You can use this link to look at pre-set meeting times and sign up for a time that works in your calendar.
 Each meeting is 20-30 minutes long, and can be held over Zoom, or by phone.
+If none of the posted times work for you, please email staff and we will find something that works for you, including limited evening hours.
 If you have application materials you would like staff to review in advance, please email them to Tacoma Creates staff at least two days in advance of your meeting at tacomacreates@cityoftacoma.org.
 You may also email questions to staff at any time.

 Sample Application Excerpts ⇩